mikebrady/shairport-sync/BUILD.md

 * `/lib/systemd/system/shairport-sync.service`
 * `/lib/systemd/user/shairport-sync.service`
 * `/etc/init.d/shairport-sync`
+* `~/.config/systemd/user/shairport-sync.service`

 New service files will be installed if necessary at the `# make install` stage.

+(In FreeBSD, there is no need to remove the file at `/usr/local/etc/rc.d/shairport-sync` – it's always replaced in the `make install` step.)
 #### Reboot after Cleaning Up
 If you removed any installations of Shairport Sync or any of its service files in the last two steps, you should reboot.